bovlb/frc-tips/coast-mode/README.md

 new Trigger(this::isEnabled) // Create a trigger that is active when the robot is enabled
-    .negate() // Negate the trigger, so it is active when the robot is disabled .debounce(3) // Delay action until robot has been disabled for a certain time .whenActive( // Finally take action
+    .negate() // Negate the trigger, so it is active when the robot is disabled .debounce(3) // Delay action until robot has been disabled for a certain time .onTrue( // Finally take action
         new InstantCommand( // Instant command will execute our "initialize" method and finish immediately () -> m_robotContainer.m_driveSubsystem.setBrakeMode(false), // Enable coast mode in drive train m_robotContainer.m_driveSubsystem) // command requires subsystem
             .ignoringDisable(true)); // This command can run when the robot is disabled
 ```

 Notes:
 * The `Trigger` can be constructed with a `BooleanSupplier`.
 Here `Robot` has a method `isEnabled` which takes no arguments and returns a `boolean`.
 Such methods can be treated as a `BooleanSupplier`.
 The syntax is a little tricky here because we're trying to pass in a class method in the context of this particular instance of `Robot`.
 We do this using the `this` implicit method variable and the (seldom-used) `::` method reference operator.
 * We want to do something when the robot is disabled, but there is no `isDisabled` method, so we have to use `isEnabled` and negate it.
 This means the trigger will activate whenever the `isEnabled` method returns `false`.
 Notice that methods like `negate` return a new `Trigger`, so they can be chained in a terse style.
 * We don't want to activate this trigger immediately the robot is disabled, but several seconds afterwards.
 The `debounce` creates a new trigger that does not activate until its input trigger has been consistently active for some number of seconds.
 (If this is new to you, think about using [Debouncer](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/filter/Debouncer.html#%3Cinit%3E(double)) the next time you have trouble with noisy beam break sensors.)
 Choose your own time here.
 It needs to be long enough that the robot will come to a stop, but not so long that you're standing around waiting for it.
 It's also a good idea to look at the rulebook and see if the robot has to stay in position on a ramp for some number of seconds.
 * Change the call to `setBrakeMode` as neccessary, depending on where your drive subsystem can be found.